The White House wants answers on video games and gun violence

-The White House could be the scene of a dramatic showdown Thursday over gun violence and video games.
+The White House was the scene of a dramatic showdown Thursday over gun violence and video games.

-President Donald Trump has invited executives from the video game industry to meet with him to discuss how depictions of violence may contribute to real-world massacres, like the one that killed 17 students and staff members three weeks ago at Marjory Stoneman Douglas High School in Parkland, Florida.
+President Donald Trump invited executives of the video game industry to discuss how depictions of violence in their products might contribute to real-world bloodshed, like the shooting at Marjory Stoneman Douglas High School in Parkland, Florida that killed 17 students and staff members three weeks ago.

 "I'm hearing more and more people say the level of violence on video games is really shaping young people's thoughts," Trump said after the mass shooting.
 He criticized the movie industry as well.

+The meeting was closed to reporters and The White House didn't respond to a request for comment.

-Also in the room will be some of the industry's biggest critics, including Brent Bozell, founder of the Parents Television Council, and Rep. Vicky Hartzler, a Republican from Missouri.
-Both have heavily criticized violent media.
+Some of the industry's biggest critics, including the Parents Television Council and Rep. Vicky Hartzler, a Republican from Missouri, were also in the room.
+Both have strongly criticized violent media.

-They aren't alone.
-For decades, activists and politicians have blamed violence in video games, music and movies after gruesome tragedies.
+For decades, activists and politicians have pointed their fingers at violence depicted in video games, music and movies after tragedies, like the Parkland shooting.
 Former President Barack Obama encouraged research into the effects of violent video games on children.

-But the game industry says there isn't evidence that links games with violent behavior.
+Still, the game industry says there isn't evidence to link games with violent behavior.
 "Video games are plainly not the issue," the ESA said.

+A representative for Rep. Hartzler said this meeting is the "first of many" with industry leaders.

+"Today's meeting was an opportunity to learn and hear from different sides about concerns and possible solutions to violence in school," Hartzler said in a statement posted on Twitter.
+"I believe significant progress was made today, and my hope is that we can build on this progress in the future."

 Video game ratings

-Congress began to plan hearings.
-But before they could begin in December 1993, the video game industry announced the Entertainment Software Rating Board, which would designate which games were for "general audiences" and which for "mature audiences."
+Congress planned hearings, which were scheduled to start in December 1993.
+In response, the video game industry quickly unveiled the Entertainment Software Rating Board, which would designate which games were for "general audiences" and which for "mature audiences."

-The ESA says the system has been effective, with surveys showing nearly three-quarters of parents regularly check a game's rating before purchase, and even more are aware that the rating system exists.
+The ESA says the system has been effective, with surveys showing nearly three-quarters of parents regularly checking a game's rating before purchase.

-That hasn't stopped some lawmakers from pushing further.
+Still, the industry has faced pressure.
 In 2005, California passed a bill outlawing the sale of video games to anyone under 18.
-Six years later, the US Supreme Court struck down that law, saying video games are protected by the First Amendment.
+Six years later, the US Supreme Court struck the law down, saying video games are protected by the First Amendment.

 iHate: CNET looks at how intolerance is taking over the internet.